cobcobs/olivia.vim/README.md

 ## Manual Installation

 To install olivia manually, clone this repository.
-Afterwards copy the wal.vim file into `$HOME/.vim/colors` or wherever your vim/neovim colors directory is located
+Afterwards copy the wal.vim file into `$HOME/.vim/colors` or wherever your (n)vim `colors` directory is located

 ## Known Issues
 - Installing with [vim-plug](https://github.com/junegunn/vim-plug) breaks this theme